Yaakov Weinberg

 Shmuel Yaakov Weinberg, known as Yaakov Weinberg (also Jacob S. Weinberg) (1923 – July 1, 1999) was an Orthodox Jewish rabbi, Talmudist, and rosh yeshiva (dean) of Ner Israel Rabbinical College in Baltimore, Maryland, one of the major American non-Hasidic yeshivas.
-Rabbi Weinberg also served as a leading rabbinical advisor and board member of a number of important Haredi and Orthodox institutions such as Torah Umesorah, Agudath Israel of America and the Association for Jewish Outreach Programs.
+Weinberg was also a rabbinical advisor and board member in Haredi and Orthodox institutions such as Torah Umesorah, Agudath Israel of America and the Association for Jewish Outreach Programs.

 Early life and family

 Weinberg was a scion of the Slonimer Hasidic dynasty.
 He was the great-great-grandson of Rabbi Avraham of Slonim, author of Yesod HaAvodah and founder of the dynasty, and the grandson of Rabbi Noah Weinberg of Slonim and Tiberias, whom the first Slonimer Rebbe had sent to Palestine to establish a Torah community in the late 19th century.

 His father, Rabbi Yitzchak Mattisyahu Weinberg, a son of Noah Weinberg, was married three times.
 His first wife died while giving birth to his son, Chaim Yosef David.
 His second wife also bore him a son, Avraham, before they divorced.
 Yitzchak Mattisyahu married his third wife, Ayala Hinda Loberbaum, the daughter of Rabbi Avner Loberbaum of Safed, when he was in his thirties, and she was but fourteen.
 They had five children.
 The first two, Moshe and Chava Leah (later married to R' Avraham Chaim Pincus), were born in 1910 and a year or so later.
 During World War I, Yitzchak Mattisyahu was forced to leave Palestine and move to America because he was framed in the killing a young Arab girl; he brought his family to join him in New York in 1921.
 His and Hinda's third child, Yaakov, was born in 1923.
 Then they had a girl named Chaya (Helene).
 Their youngest child, Noah, born in 1931, was the founder and rosh yeshiva of Aish Hatorah.

 His nephew, son of Chava Leah, was Rabbi Shimshon Dovid Pincus.

 In 1931 Hinda took her two youngest sons to visit her family in Palestine and ended up staying for three years.
 During that time, Weinberg attended cheder in Tiberias and later studied in the Etz Chaim Yeshiva in Jerusalem.
 Upon their return to America, Weinberg attended Yeshiva Torah Vodaas and Yeshivas Chofetz Chaim, and later studied at Yeshiva Rabbi Chaim Berlin under Rabbi Yitzchak Hutner.
 Weinberg was regarded as a top student and was assigned to weekend rabbinical duties at the age of 19.
 Hutner gave him semicha in 1944 when he was 21.